nataliepham25/nataliepham25/README.md

 # Hi there, I'm Natalie 👋🏻
 My pronouns are she/her.
-I'm a sophomore studying Computer Science at <strong>USC</strong>.
-Currently, I'm a Software Engineer Intern at Intel.
+I'm a sophomore studying Computer Science at <strong>USC</strong> and I'm a Software Engineer Intern at Intel (at the moment).

 ## Previous Experiences <br/>
 > Jan 2021 - May 2021: Software Engineer Intern @ Intel </br>